zaphosting/docs/docs/mordhau-firststeps-dashboard.md

 ---
 id: mordhau-firststeps-dashboard
 title: "Mordhau: Dashboard Overview"
-description: Information about the dashboard of a Mordhau server from ZAP-Hosting
+description: "Information about the dashboard of a Mordhau server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-motortown-mordhau